EmmanuelOsita/Competitor-and-Market-Research-For-Fintech-Product-Development-/README.md

 ## INTRODUCTION

-This report outlines the process and insights derived from Competitor and Market Research for fintech Product Development.
-The purpose of this project is to assist a fintench startup, Pedmonie to develop a new solution aimed at simplifying digital payment acceptance.
-The product consolidates multiple payment models like mobile money, bank transfers, and card payment into a unified system, offering businesses a streamlined way to manage transactions, reduce complexity and improve success rates.
+This report outlines the process and insights derived from Competitor and Market Research for Fintech Product Development.
+The purpose of the project is to assist a fintench startup, Pedmonie to develop a new solution aimed at simplifying digital payment acceptance.
+The will product consolidates multiple payment models like mobile money, bank transfers, and card payment into a unified system, offering businesses a streamlined way to manage transactions, reduce complexity and improve success rates.
 Since the product is in its early development stage, my task as a Data Analyst was to conduct thorough market research, analyze competitors, and provide insights to support product refinement and differentiation.

 ## MY ROLE

 1. Collaborate with Product Management team to gain a deep understanding of the product vision, features, and intended value proposition.

 2. Competitor Analysis: Identify existing fintech startups offering similar solutions taking cognizance of the following:
 a.
 Company name and background
 b.
 Product details and features
 c.
 Unique selling points (USPs)
 d.
 Problems they are solving
 e.
 Opportunities for differentiation: How can we improve on their offerings?
 What additional features can make pedmonie stand out?

 3. Additional Insights: Include any other relevant findings that may contribute to product strategy, market positioning, or feature development.